-In English we are looking at the story “The Firework-Maker’s Daughter” by Philip Pullman:
+In English we are looking at the wordless picture book “The Journey” by Aaron Becker:

-We’ll be writing instructions for fireworks, diaries for the characters and a report about a magical creature and will be exploring how to use paragraphs to group information, use speech marks for direct speech and choose vocabulary carefully so that it has a specific effect on the reader.
+We’ll be writing setting descriptions, explanation texts and our own version of the story.
+Through this we will be exploring how to use conjunctions, prepositional phrases, expanded noun phrases, the past tense and how to choose vocabulary carefully so that it has a specific effect on the reader.

 In Maths this half term we are focusing on multiplication & division, money and statistics.
 The objectives we will be looking at are:

 – Recalling and using multiplication and division facts for the 3, 4 and 8 multiplication tables.

 – Writing and calculating mathematical statements for multiplication and division using the multiplication tables for two-digit numbers times one-digit numbers, using mental and progressing to formal written methods.

 – Solving problems, including missing number problems, involving multiplication and division, including positive integer scaling problems and correspondence problems in which n objects are connected to m objectives

 – Adding and subtracting amounts of money to give change, using both £ and p in practical contexts